1jour1vin

 Wine rated (2023 guide) 97/100

-Château Beychevelle 2020 is a very small selection representing only 55% of the estate's total production.
-The blend is composed of 51% Cabernet Sauvignon, 45% Merlot, and 4% Petit Verdot.
-Aged for 18 months in 70% new French oak, it reaches a natural alcohol content of 13.5%.
-Surpassing the 2016 and 2018 vintages, this ink-colored Saint-Julien offers a round, opulent, and full-bodied style, as well as magnificent aromas of black cherry, blueberry, loamy earth, chocolate, and spring flowers.
+Château Beychevelle 2020 is a very limited release, accounting for just 55% of the estate’s total production.
+The blend consists of 51% Cabernet Sauvignon, 45% Merlot, and 4% Petit Verdot.
+It was aged for 18 months in 70% new French oak, reaching a natural alcohol content of 13.5%.
+Surpassing the 2016 and 2018 vintages, this ink-colored Saint-Julien offers a round, opulent, and full-bodied style, along with magnificent aromas of black cherry, blueberry, loamy earth, chocolate, and spring flowers.
 This vintage could not be more appealing: delicate tannins, an opulent palate, and fascinating purity and finesse.
-Although already very enjoyable, it will improve with 4 to 6 years of bottle aging and will keep for over 25 years.
-2027-2052
+Although it is already very enjoyable, it will improve with 4 to 6 years of bottle aging and will age gracefully for over 25 years.
+2027–2052

 Le Figaro vins